Auddity/Sports-Stats-Display/README.md

 The main purpose of which is to push my abilities using API's, Data, React, Framer Motion, Css (Sass), and JavaScript.

+Another goal is to learn and apply Redux

 ## Project Goals
 - Display stats data in a unique and interesting way.